jd3johns/dsa/README.md

-# Data Structures and Algorithms in C, C++, Java, Python, and Go
+# Data Structures and Algorithms in C++ and Python

 ## Completed